Azure guidance for secure isolation

 Each PA is associated with a CA, which is the identifier of the Top of Rack (ToR) switch to which the server is connected.
 VL2 uses a scalable, reliable directory system to store and maintain the mapping of PAs to CAs, and this mapping is created when servers are provisioned to a service and assigned PA addresses.
 An agent running in the network stack on every server, called the VL2 agent, invokes the directory system’s resolution service to learn the actual location of the destination and then tunnels the original packet there.

 Azure assigns servers IP addresses that act as names alone, with no topological significance.
 Azure’s VL2 addressing scheme separates these server names (PAs) from their locations (CAs).
-The crux of offering Layer-2 semantics is having servers believe they share a single large IP subnet – i.e., the entire PA space – with other servers in the same service, while eliminating the Address Resolution Protocol (ARP) and Dynamic Host Configuration Protocol (DHCP) scaling bottlenecks that plague large Ethernet deployments.
+The crux of offering Layer-2 semantics is having servers believe they share a single large IP subnet – that is, the entire PA space – with other servers in the same service, while eliminating the Address Resolution Protocol (ARP) and Dynamic Host Configuration Protocol (DHCP) scaling bottlenecks that plague large Ethernet deployments.

 Figure 9 depicts a sample packet flow where sender S sends packets to destination D via a randomly chosen intermediate switch using IP-in-IP encapsulation.
 PAs are from 20/8, and CAs are from 10/8.
-H(ft) denotes a hash of the 5-tuple, which is comprised of source IP, source port, destination IP, destination port, and protocol type.
+H(ft) denotes a hash of the 5-tuple, which is composed of source IP, source port, destination IP, destination port, and protocol type.
 The ToR translates the PA to the CA, sends to the Intermediate switch, which sends to the destination CA ToR switch, which translates to the destination PA.

 Figure 9.
 Sample packet flow

 A server cannot send packets to a PA if the directory service refuses to provide it with a CA through which it can route its packets, which means that the directory service enforces access control policies.
 Further, since the directory system knows which server is making the request when handling a lookup, it can enforce fine-grained isolation policies.
-For example, it could enforce the policy that only servers belonging to the same service can communicate with each other.
+For example, it can enforce a policy that only servers belonging to the same service can communicate with each other.

 Traffic flow patterns

 To route traffic between servers, which use PA addresses, on an underlying network that knows routes for CA addresses, the VL2 agent on each server captures packets from the host, and encapsulates them with the CA address of the ToR switch of the destination.
-Once the packet arrives at the CA (i.e., the destination ToR switch), the destination ToR switch decapsulates the packet and delivers it to the destination PA carried in the inner header.
+Once the packet arrives at the CA (that is, the destination ToR switch), the destination ToR switch decapsulates the packet and delivers it to the destination PA carried in the inner header.
 The packet is first delivered to one of the Intermediate switches, decapsulated by the switch, delivered to the ToR’s CA, decapsulated again, and finally sent to the destination.
-This approach is depicted in Figure 10 using two possible traffic patterns: 1) external traffic (orange line) traversing over ExpressRoute or the Internet to a VNet, and 2) internal traffic (blue line) between two VNets.
+This approach is depicted in Figure 10 using two possible traffic patterns: 1) external traffic (orange line) traversing over Azure ExpressRoute or the Internet to a VNet, and 2) internal traffic (blue line) between two VNets.
 Both traffic flows follow a similar pattern to isolate and protect network traffic.

 Figure 10.
 Separation of tenant network traffic using VNets